iamdanishm/dalalfree/.clinerules/Cline_Usage_Guide.md

 ### 🔑 **Context7 Integration for Code Generation**

-- **ALWAYS use Context7 MCP server** for any code generation, library research, or documentation lookup
+- **ALWAYS use Upstash Context7 MCP server** for any code generation, library research, or documentation lookup
 - Before writing code, use `resolve-library-id` to get accurate library IDs for frameworks/libraries you need to implement
 - Use `get-library-docs` to fetch current documentation and best practices directly from sources
 - Only fetch external docs via `fetch-mcp-server` for non-code and code topics (APIs, specifications, articles)